Optimality and Approximate Optimality of Source-Channel Separation in Networks: Approximate Optimality of Separation for Joint Source-Channel Multiple Multicast with Distortions

-Moreover, these rates can be achieved by a random superposition code \cite{CoverThomas} based on the joint distribution $(S^m+U^m_1,S^m+U^m_2,\ldots.S^m+U^m_{K-1},S^m)$. \end{lemma}
+Moreover, these rates can be achieved by a random superposition code based on the joint distribution $P(S^m+U^m_1,S^m+U^m_2,\ldots,S^m+U^m_{K-1},S^m)$. \end{lemma}

-Though this lemma is regarding the broadcast channel $P_{bc}$, in a manner similar to the proof for general network unicast, we can in fact conclude that on the original network, when all the other encoders still perform the original joint source-channel encoding, the communication channel from source $S$ to its destinations can support degraded message set broadcast rates $(R^c_1,R^c_2,\ldots,R^c_K)$ per $m$ source samples.
-This is because the broadcast channel $P_{bc}$ is simply the communication channel in the original network with certain additional operations on the block level.
+Though this lemma is regarding the channel $P_{bc}$, in a manner similar to the proof for general network unicast, we can conclude that on the original network, when all the other encoders still perform the original joint source-channel encoding, the communication channel from source $S$ to its destinations can support these rates per $m$ source samples.
+This is because the broadcast channel $P_{bc}$ is simply the original communication channel with certain additional operations on the block level.
+Thus together with the genie-provided links, we can send messages from source $S_i$ to its destinations at rates